wearehyperaware/hyperaware-core/README.md

 ## Available Scripts

-`npm run start` - This starts and opens up the server.
+`npm run start` then, in a separate terminal (still in this project directory), run `node server` - This starts and opens up the dashboard with websocket connection.
+If you don't use a separate terminal you'll see a connection error to the websocket in the browser console.
 Run `npm install` before the first time you run this.

 This should be a working repo.
 Please don't introduce any breaking changes.
 Submit pull requests when you want to commit code.